Financial support for higher education students

 Universities and higher education institutions in Scotland allocate their students a fee status for the purpose of charging tuition fees.
 There are three levels of fee status:

-Undergraduate home fees are capped by the Scottish Government at £1,820 for the 2023/24 academic year.
-The RUK fee is currently capped at £9,250.
+Undergraduate home fees are capped by the Scottish Government at £1,820 for the 2025 to 2026 academic year.
+The RUK fee is capped at a middle rate equivalent to the ‘home’ fee charged in England (£9,535 for the 2025 to 2026 academic year).
 Overseas fees are set by institutions and can be much higher depending on the course and institution.

 To receive publicly funded student support, including free tuition, loans, bursaries, and grants, students must generally also be allocated home status by Student Awards Agency Scotland (SAAS).